simoji-dev/simojio/README.md

 ideas like module loading and figure sending
 * Sebastian for supporting my rather unphysical side project
 * StackOverflow for countless pieces of help and inspiration
-* All early-day simoji users who gave me valuable feedback
+* All early-day simojio users who gave me valuable feedback